lxl-max/Mu/README.md

+1. input the path of image (manually)
-1. run
+2. run
-2. choose ROIs, enter "space" to confirm, enter "Esc" to exit
+3. choose ROIs, enter "space" to confirm, enter "Esc" to exit
-3. get results
+4. get results

-library:
+library that need to install:
 pip install opencv-python